remy-abergel/linear-superres/c/README.md

 per pixel), leading to strongly aliased images.

 The original sequence contains 3921 images with size 45 x 75 each.
-We register this sequence using the algorithm of [Keren et al.](https://doi.org/10.1109/CVPR.1988.196317).
+We register this sequence using the [Keren et al.](https://doi.org/10.1109/CVPR.1988.196317) algorithm.
 We removed 35 images from the original sequence which were associated with to large displacement (>20 micrometer) in order to keep a large-enough field of view for the super-resolved image to reconstruct.
 This leads to the sequence of 3186 images shared [XXX here XXX](XXX).

 In the following, we partially reproduce the experiment presented in Figure 11 and Figure 15 of the companion article.